elmtree-askmo/cloudcannon-app/content/learn/biotechnology/provide-a-stepbystep-guide-for-setting-up-and-performing-a-micro-pipetting-action.md

 url: /learn/biotechnology/questions/provide-a-stepbystep-guide-for-setting-up-and-performing-a-micro-pipetting-action
 score: -1.0
 related_article1:
-    id: 165376
+    id: 165370
-    title: Describe the proper technique for attaching and ejecting pipet tips.
+    title: >-
+        What are the consequences of using an incorrect pipet for a given volume?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/describe-the-proper-technique-for-attaching-and-ejecting-pipet-tips
+    url: /learn/biotechnology/questions/what-are-the-consequences-of-using-an-incorrect-pipet-for-a-given-volume
 related_article2:
-    id: 165374
+    id: 165364
-    title: What are the benefits of using color-coded pipet tips?
+    title: >-
+        What is the difference between precision and accuracy in pipetting, and why is it important for experimental results?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/what-are-the-benefits-of-using-colorcoded-pipet-tips
+    url: /learn/biotechnology/questions/what-is-the-difference-between-precision-and-accuracy-in-pipetting-and-why-is-it-important-for-experimental-results
 related_article3:
-    id: 165365
+    id: 165377
-    title: Describe the proper procedure for setting the volume on a pipet.
+    title: >-
+        What are some common solutions and reagents handled in biology labs, and what techniques are used to avoid contamination?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/describe-the-proper-procedure-for-setting-the-volume-on-a-pipet
+    url: /learn/biotechnology/questions/what-are-some-common-solutions-and-reagents-handled-in-biology-labs-and-what-techniques-are-used-to-avoid-contamination
 related_article4:
-    id: 165372
+    id: 165374
-    title: Why is regular calibration important for pipet accuracy and maintenance?
+    title: >-
+        What are the benefits of using color-coded pipet tips?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/why-is-regular-calibration-important-for-pipet-accuracy-and-maintenance
+    url: /learn/biotechnology/questions/what-are-the-benefits-of-using-colorcoded-pipet-tips
 related_article5:
-    id: 165378
+    id: 165383
+    title: >-
-    title: What safety precautions should be taken when disposing of pipet tips?
+        What steps should be taken to identify and repair pipet malfunctions?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/what-safety-precautions-should-be-taken-when-disposing-of-pipet-tips
+    url: /learn/biotechnology/questions/what-steps-should-be-taken-to-identify-and-repair-pipet-malfunctions
 ---

 &nbsp;